|

 breakfasts for a teen shelter, preparing interesting breakfasts

+that are healthy and fun.
 Lately ADHL has been involved with Spotlight on Recovery.
 This

 project aims to decrease the stigma of addiction, and provide opportunities